SerratedSharp/CSharpWasmRecipes/README.md

 > [!IMPORTANT]
 > This approach should be avoided due to security risks of interoplating strings into javascript, where a string might be derived from user generated data upstream.
 Mitigation is possible, but it is a potential security pitfall.

+## Async/Promoises with WebAssemblyRuntime.InvokeAsync (Discouraged/Legacy)

+PromisesWUno demonstrates legacy approaches to calling JS methods that return promises, and awaiting them in C#.

 ## Security.cs
 Demonstrates the risks of unencoded strings when building and executing javascript dynamically, and how to properly encode and fence string parameters passed from C# to JS to avoid XSS attacks that would attempt to abuse `InvokeJS`.
 Note: This specific risk is not present when using .NET 7's JSImport/JSExport since javascript is not composed dynamically.